Graph cohomologies and rational homotopy type of configuration spaces

-In the present paper we compare the graph cohomology complex defined by \textit{Baranovsky} and \textit{Sazdanovi\'{c}} in \cite{B-S} that we will denote by $\mathcal{C}_{BS}(\Gamma)$ with the model for the rational homotopy type given by \textit{Kriz} and \textit{Totaro} denoted by $E[n]$.
-The paper is structured as follows.
-In \textit{Section} $2$ we recall the definition of the complex $\mathcal{C}_{BS}(\Gamma)$ and we give the results concerning the spectral sequence converging to the homology of the configuration space of which $\mathcal{C}_{BS}(\Gamma)$ is the first page.
-In \textit{Section} $3$ we describe the differential graded algebra $E[n]$.
-While \textit{Section} $4$ contains some constructions of tensor powers of Frobenius algebras and their dual that will be used in the following chapters.
-Using the results we then define for an even dimensional manifold a generalized version of $E[n]$ depending on a graph $\Gamma$ not necessarily complete, and depending on a Frobenius algebra $A$ over any field.
-We call the complex $R_{n}(A,\Gamma)$.
-In \textit{Section} $5$ we define the dual of the complex $\mathcal{C}_{BS}(\Gamma)$ that we will call $\mathcal{C}_{BS}(\Gamma)^{\ast}$.
-Since the complex $((\mathcal{C}_{BS}(\Gamma)),\delta)$ is the $E_{1}$ page of a spectral sequence converging to the relative cohomology $H^{\ast}(M^{n}, Z_{\Gamma}, R)$ that by \textit{Remark} $4$ in \cite{B-S} if the space $M$ is a compact oriented manifold of dimension $m$, it is isomorphic to the homology $H_{mn-\ast}(M^{\Gamma}, R)$, the dual $((\mathcal{C}_{BS}^{\ast}(\Gamma)),\delta)$ converge to the cohomology of the configuration space $H^{mn-\ast}(M^{\Gamma}, R)$.
+In this article, we compare the graph cohomology complex $\mathcal{C}_{BS}(\Gamma)$ defined by \emph{Baranovsky} and \emph{Sazdanovi\'{c}} in \cite{B-S} and described in \emph{Section }\ref{BS}, with the model for the rational homotopy type given by \emph{Kriz} and \emph{Totaro} denoted by $E[n]$.
+In the second and third sections we give the definition of these two cohomology complexes.
+In the following section, we describe Frobenius algebras and give some technical results that will be later used.
+In \emph{Section }\ref{dual} we define the dual of the complex $(\mathcal{C}_{BS}(\Gamma),\partial)$ that we will call $(\mathcal{C}_{BS}(\Gamma)^{\ast},\delta)$.
+The complex $(\mathcal{C}_{BS}(\Gamma),\partial)$ is the $E_{1}$ page of a spectral sequence converging to the relative cohomology $H^{\ast}(M^{n}, Z_{\Gamma}, R)$, and if the space $M$ is a compact oriented manifold of dimension $m$ the cohomology is isomorphic to the homology $H_{mn-\ast}(\Conf(M,\Gamma), R)$.
+In this case the dual complex $(\mathcal{C}_{BS}^{\ast}(\Gamma),\delta)$ converges to the cohomology of the configuration space $H^{mn-\ast}(\Conf(M,\Gamma), R)$.